-How to make a chocolate Malteser trifle.
+How to Make a Chocolate Malteser Trifle.

-It is fancy enough to serve for a special occasion, such as Christmas or Thanksgiving.
+It is fancy enough to serve for any special occasion, such as Christmas or Thanksgiving.
 It would make a great birthday dessert and the top is robust enough to take a few candles to blow out.

 You can make this dessert using plain custard if you wish, I often do as I have a husband who finds too much chocolate sickly - I don't know what he means!